At a chilly French Open, Serena Williams finds her footing on clay

 Hard courts generally play fast and reward flat, powerful groundstrokes and big serves.
 Clay courts require the balance and catlike agility to slide to a stop before changing direction and patience when building points.
 That diligence becomes more important when cold weather slows the courts even more than usual.

 Players usually have several weeks on European clay to prepare for the French Open.
-This year, ninth-ranked Williams had only two weeks of practice sessions after she withdrew from the tuneup tournament in Rome due to an Achilles’ injury.
+This year, ninth-ranked Williams had only two weeks of practice sessions after she withdrew from the tuneup tournament in Rome because of an Achilles’ injury.

-(Asked how she's managing the tendon, Williams replied “a ton of prayer.”
-She then added that she's also using a laser and ice in her rehab.)
+(Asked how she is managing the tendon, Williams replied “a ton of prayer.”
+She then added that she is also using a laser and ice in her rehab.)

-Aside from surface-level changes, Williams is staying in the tournament-provided hotel rather than her apartment in Paris due to coronavirus restrictions.
+Aside from surface-level changes, Williams is staying in the tournament-provided hotel rather than her apartment in Paris because of novel coronavirus restrictions.
 She is also acclimating to the weather — both tiny changes to her routine that had little apparent affect on her play Monday.
 She hit 11 aces and 26 winners.

 “I hate the cold.
-I’m from L.A. and I live in Florida, for half my life I’ve never seen snow.
+I’m from L.A. and I live in Florida; for half my life I’ve never seen snow.
 Cold weather and me do not mix.
 That’s my Achilles’ heel,” Williams said, laughing.
 “But I’m dealing with it.
 I’m having a positive attitude about it.”

 With a fourth French Open title, Williams could tie Margaret Court’s record of 24 Grand Slam singles titles.
-But the 39-year old isn’t the only player in the draw aiming for history this year.
+But the 39-year-old isn’t the only player in Paris aiming for history this year.

 Rafael Nadal has a chance, too — a record-extending 13th French Open title would tie Roger Federer’s all-time men’s singles major titles record of 20.
+Nadal cruised past Belarusian Egor Gerasimov, 6-4, 6-4, 6-2, Monday to face 236th-ranked American Mackenzie McDonald in the second round.

-Williams will face the Bulgarian wild-cart entry Tsvetana Pironkova in the second round in a rematch of their three-set quarterfinal at the U.S. Open.
+Williams will face Bulgarian wild-card entry Tsvetana Pironkova in the second round in a rematch of their three-set quarterfinal at the U.S. Open.

-“She’s playing well, but I am too,” Williams said.
+“She’s playing well, but I am, too,” Williams said.
 “I’m ready to play her.
 She’ll be ready to play me.
-It will be a long match, she will get a lot of balls back, but so am I. I’ll be ready.”
+It will be a long match, she will get a lot of balls back, but so [will] I. I’ll be ready.”

 Read more on tennis: